adriandelr/docs/md/wc-sessions/rest-api.md

 ## HTTP Methods

-Here are the commonly used HTTP methods:
+Here are the commonly used HTTP methods.

-_(Starting with commonly used verb)_
+Starting with common ones:

 1. **GET**: To get data.
 2. **POST**: To create data.